GuidanceMantras/GuidanceMantras/README.md

 - A hardware device, where you data such as Personal details, health information and so on will be stored.
 The data can be access, changed, deleted from the data base using specific programming languages such as SQL.
 #### AI
-- An algorithmic model, which will be written in any programming langauage and the algorithmic model will be trained with data such as Images/photos, texts, and signal to perform particular tasks such as image recognition.
+- An algorithmic model, which will be written in any programming language and the algorithmic model will be trained with data such as Images/photos, texts, and signal to perform particular tasks such as image recognition.
 #### Cloud
 - A hardware device, which will be located somewhere and owned by a company.
-This hardware device can be used to store data and retrive data such as CCTV cameras, your videos and Data for AI and also you can use the hardware for computational purpose also.
+This hardware device can be used to store data and retrieve data such as CCTV cameras, your videos and Data for AI and also you can use the hardware for computational purpose also.

 #### For boys and Gents
 - Avoid watching bad videos(I think you guys know what I meant)